Naadodigal: Plot

 Pavithra's love with Chandran is caught by her parents, for which she is shouted at and hit by them, but Karuna stops them and advises them to allow her to marry Chandran, since he was unable to marry the girl of his choice.
 Despite some hesitation, both parents relent, making everyone happy.
 Pandi has a hearing aid implanted in his ear and can hear again, while Chandran uses a prosthetic leg to be able to walk again, albeit with Pavithra's and his father's support.
 Life slowly begins looking up for the trio after a very long time, with Karuna also letting go of his past love for Nallammaal.

 Eventually, the case filed upon the trio is withdrawn, and they find out through Karuna's uncle who helped them with the star-crossed lovers that they had managed to unite.
 Such great personal and emotional losses have gone their separate ways, having grown bored of each other and sex.
 They realize the battle they fought did not serve any purpose.
 They also learn that Saravana and his ex-wife are planning for their respective second marriages.
-Furious, the trio go to Kaniyakumari, to talk sense to Saravana.
+Furious, the trio goes to Kaniyakumari to talk sense to Saravana.
 All of them are ridiculed and rebuffed without remorse.
 They gather again and prepare to kidnap Saravana and the girl.
 Pandi and Chandran go to Namakkal and kidnap her, while Karuna goes back and kidnaps Saravana.
-The trio bring them to a desolated forest area and whip them black and blue.
-Karuna then tells them to reconsider their live together, so that their sacrifices don't go in vain.
+The trio brings them to a desolated forest area and whips them black and blue.
+Karuna then tells them to reconsider their life together so that their sacrifices do not go in vain.

-The trio then go to a tea stall, where they overhear another man trying to group people to help his friend's love and these guys volunteer.
+The trio then goes to a tea stall, where they overhear another man trying to group people to help his friend's love, and they volunteer.